vectorgrp/sil-kit-adapters-tap/tap/demos/DemoWindows/README.md

 # Ethernet Demo and Adapter Setup
-This demo consists of a TAP device "silkit_tap" which is connected to the SIL Kit via ``SilKitAdapterTap`` as a SIL Kit participant.
-This TAP device gets a IP configured which is in the same range as the one of the ``SilKitDemoEthernetIcmpEchoDevice``.
+This demo consists of a TAP device "silkit_tap" which is connected to the SIL Kit via ``sil-kit-adapter-tap`` as a SIL Kit participant.
+This TAP device gets a IP configured which is in the same range as the one of the ``sil-kit-demo-ethernet-icmp-echo-device``.
-The Windows ping application is used to ping ``SilKitDemoEthernetIcmpEchoDevice`` through the TAP device via SIL Kit.
+The Windows ping application is used to ping ``sil-kit-demo-ethernet-icmp-echo-device`` through the TAP device via SIL Kit.
-The application ``SilKitDemoEthernetIcmpEchoDevice``, which is a SIL Kit participant as well, will reply to an ARP request and respond to ICMPv4 echo requests.
+The application ``sil-kit-demo-ethernet-icmp-echo-device``, which is a SIL Kit participant as well, will reply to an ARP request and respond to ICMPv4 echo requests.

 The following sketch shows the general setup: